-I also find deviant art is tricky to navigate.
+I also find DeviantArt can be tricky to navigate.
 You can’t just type into the search bar and expect the work you’re looking for to show up.
 You have to do a little bit of digging.

 What I recommend is first just typing something broad like “horse” into the shop search bar, then picking out an image you like.
 Once you’re on a page of horse art you like, a bunch of related artworks will come up underneath and on the side bar.
 From there, you’ll soon be sucked into a ton of neverending artwork you’ll love!

 Again, the issue here is that you’re not getting originals.
 The prints that DeviantArt offers are:

 - Art Print